linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 06 Bond markets.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+parent_directory: "Modern Financial Markets and Institutions"
+formatted: 2025-12-21 05:05:00 AM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
 cssclasses: academia
 title: Bond markets
-linter-yaml-title-alias: Bond markets
 ---

 # Bond markets

-# LEARNING OUTCOMES
+## LEARNING OUTCOMES

 An understanding of the key characteristics of the main categories of bond finance is essential to anyone working in the financial sector or making financing decisions for the commercial firm.
 At the end of this chapter the reader should be able to: explain the nature and the main types of bonds, their pricing and their valuation;